 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in how much urine is passed; chest pain; coughing up blood; dark, tarry, or bloody stools; dizziness; fainting; fast breathing; fast or irregular heartbeat; fever; left shoulder tip pain; left upper stomach pain; lump, swelling, redness, or bruising at an injection site; purple spots or redness of your skin; severe or persistent headache; severe or persistent tiredness or weakness; shortness of breath; sudden increased sweating; swelling (eg, of your stomach); swelling or soreness of the mouth or tongue; unusual bruising or bleeding; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of filgrastim:

 Store filgrastim in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
-If accidentally frozen, allow the medicine to thaw at room temperature.
+If accidentally frozen, allow the medicine to thaw in the refrigerator.
 If frozen more than once, the medicine should be thrown away.
 If filgrastim is left at room temperature for more than 24 hours, it should be discarded.
 Keep filgrastim out of the reach of children and away from pets.

 - If you have any questions about filgrastim, please talk with your doctor, pharmacist, or other health care provider.